Cordero080/nexus-geom-lab/docs/technical/COMPOUND_HYPERFRAME_CONSISTENCY.md

 # Compound Hyperframe Consistency

+> **2025-10-28 · Hyperframe retirement** — The legacy mega/compound tesseract hyperframe builders no longer ship with the scene controls.
+Both geometries now expose only the actual merged meshes, their edge wireframes, and the refreshed centerline builders described below.
+This keeps the visual scaffolding aligned with what the sliders control and avoids maintaining duplicate hyperframe logic that diverged from the latest geometry edits.
+For the full story, keep reading; the historical notes remain for reference.

 **Date**: October 28, 2025
 **Issue**: Compound mega tesseract hyperframe didn't match its geometry structure
 **Philosophy**: Hyperframes should accurately reflect the merged geometry they represent